It barely feels like a year has passed since I signed with my current employer to officially land my first full-time gig.

 I came back to Indonesia in 2019, and together with A who had also just come back home after completing his Master’s in petroleum-related studies, we tried to learn as much as we could about management consulting instead – where we saw many bright talents were aiming to get in.
 At some point I also applied for the banking industry, not knowing whether or not I’d actually like the industry if I ever got accepted, but I thought I needed at least the interview experience, so I kept going.

 Yet out of the blue, a text from my senior in ITB came in one day, asking if I wanted an onsite job as a geologist at a national oil and gas company.
-He figured that I had just finished my Master’s and he needed someone to fill up this contract position.
+He knew that I had just finished my Master’s and he needed someone to fill up this contract position.
 He thought that I’d be qualified for the gig because of my specialisation.
 So I took the offer, mainly because he’d allow me to keep looking for a full-time job, and that the salary was not an issue, and also because I thought this might as well be my last chance to actually work as a petroleum geologist.

 Along the way, two oil and gas-related companies announced that they were hiring, and these were the kind of official management trainee vacancies that led to full-time positions, with supposedly well-defined career ladders and promising professional growth.
 Since it was quite a rare occasion in the industry, I applied to both, while not being brave to expect much.

-The truth is, I never wanted to admit that I did want the job.
+The truth is, I never wanted to admit that I did want those jobs.
 I always told myself that I had nothing to lose, that I just wanted to try out of curiosity, that I just had no reasons to not apply.
 I told myself that if I didn’t get it, I wouldn’t be disappointed since I pretty much always thought that I didn’t quite belong in geology as much as I seem to do in other fields such as creative fields anyway, that someday I’d find a career outside geology that suits me as a whole – even though I invested five years of my life studying it, and another year in-between working in it.

 I didn’t know if it was true to some extent, or whether it was merely a denial statement to protect myself from being disappointed if I never get a job in this field.